 Key promotional area: Environment – business sector Mittelstandsbank (SME Bank)

-The programmes have been very well received on the market.
-Commitments in 2017 totalled more than EUR 5.7 billion, of which almost EUR 3.5 billion was earmarked for the KfW Energy Efficiency Programme – Energy-efficient Construction and Refurbishment, and EUR 2 billion for the KfW Energy Efficiency Programme – Production Facilities and Processes.
+This programme has been very well received on the market.
+Commitments in 2016 totalled more than EUR 5 billion, of which EUR 3 billion was earmarked for the KfW Energy Efficiency Programme – Energy-efficient Construction and Refurbishment, and EUR 2 billion for KfW Energy Efficiency Programme – Production Facilities and Processes.

 KfW waste heat energy efficiency programme

 The programme launched on 1 May 2016 is aimed at businesses and promotes investment in the modernisation, expansion or new construction of systems to prevent or utilise waste heat.
-The programme features interest rate reductions using KfW funds and attractive repayment bonuses from BMWi funds, and is involved in the BMWi's “Germany makes it efficient” campaign.
-A pure grant option has been offered as part of the programme since 1 September 2017, aimed at companies that do not require long-term financing.
-Grants worth EUR 10 million have already been committed as part of this option alone.
+The programme features repayment bonuses from BMWi funds, and is involved in the BMWi’s “Germany makes it efficient” campaign.

 KfW Renewable Energy Programme – Standard

-KfW offers low-interest loans to support the expansion of renewable energy to generate electricity and measures to feed it into the power grid.
-It has made a significant contribution in recent years to increasing the share of gross electricity generated from renewable sources to over 33% (AG Energiebilanzen, as of 21 December 2017).
-Onshore wind once again accounted for by far the largest share of the commitment volume in 2017.
+KfW offers low-interest loans to support the expansion of renewable energy to generate electricity.
+It has made a significant contribution in recent years to increasing the share of gross electricity consumption attributable to renewable sources to around 32%.

 KfW Renewable Energy Programme – Storage